andrewdohertyy/punk-api-project/README.md

 <p>This project was up to now my favourite as going into it react seemed so difficult.
 However coming towards then end of the project i had recapped alot of what i learnt and fully seen the benefits of using react to create a webpage.

 The goal was to create a page with a list of beers displayed using an API.
 To add user interaction there must also be a search and multiple filters applied.
+The webpage must also be responsive and built mobile first.

 To use the project you can simply scroll and get information on the beers.
 If you click more info then a detailed description of the individual beer will be display.
 You can then return home by clicking the logo on the top.